Set up and use the Tulip API to interact with Tulip from other systems.

 Testing the API

-Close the info popup, and navigate over to the API Documentation button, next to the Create Bot option.
+Close the info popup, and navigate over to the API Documentation button, next to the Create API Token option.

 This will take you to a page which allows testing of the API with the Key made.
 It also provides documentation, and gives examples to request bodies for various uses.

 This page also holds the server URL needed to configure API requests from external systems.
 To familiarize yourself with the API, click on the Authorize button.

 This button will give some further information on the configuration of the API for testing purposes.
 In the fields, enter the following:

 Click on authorize, and you can begin to test some common HTTP requests for Tables.

 Each of the options in this page can be expanded and tested.
 Each request provides useful information on corresponding responses.